andyl/uber_gen/notes/design.md

 ## Refactoring Tech

-At this point, all the supporting tech is readily at hand to build UberGen - except one.
+At this point, all the supporting tech is readily at hand to build Atree - except one.
 Refactoring.
 We need flexible, robust, easy to use functions to refactor Elixir code.